gitxandert/ml-audio-feature-extractor/README.md

 ![Forced clustering plot](media/forced_clustering.png)

 Metadata is stored in a FAISS index and SQLite database, which can be queried by ID numbers corresponding to chunked embeddings.
-The image below shows different files of human speech have been sorted into the speech domain, assigned a cluster, given captions, and queried by ID number in a CLI tool.
+The image below shows how various files have been sorted into domains, assigned clusters, given captions, and queried by ID number in a CLI tool.

 ![CLI example of metadata querying](media/cli_screenshot.png)